tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 ## Request format

 A batch request is a single HTTP request containing data for multiple transaction, using the `multipart/form-data` content type.
 The transaction data is passed in .csv format.
+You can read more about the `content-type` and `boundary` directives on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).

-> Remember to specify the boundary parameter in the Content-Type header when using the `multipart/form-data` content type.
-This identifies where the message of the request is separated from the file content.
-You can read more about the `media-type` and `boundary` directives on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).
+The JSON object and file data are passed on a Content-Disposition headers.
+You can read more about them on [MDN](https://developer.mozilla.org/es/docs/Web/HTTP/Headers/Content-Disposition).

 In addition to the content type and authorisation headers, you will need to specify the filetype as 'STD'.